1103r74t8g/NCKU-PD2/README.md

 # NCKU-PD2
-the code or project in the class
+the code and project in the class